solid-o/docs/index.md

 Solido is built as a set of libraries and tools that eases the development of a REST API in a framework agnostic way.
 Framework integrations are welcome (at the moment only the Symfony one is present) but are not needed to run the standalone components.

+If you are interested why we decided not to use other php alternative libraries take a look to our [FAQ](./faq.md) section.

 ## Components

 - [body-converter](./body-converter.md): normalize body into a request object to be handled without special Content-Type checks